 At the same time, online businesses are recognizing the importance of having a presence in a physical store.
 Online meal kit service Blue Apron recently started selling its meals in Costco stores, while HelloFresh is making its meals available in supermarkets like Giant Food and Stop & Shop.

 The data in our Q1 2018 CPG Foot Traffic Snapshot also shows that for shoppers, location and convenience trump loyalty.
 Rather than shopping at one type of retailer for their consumer packaged goods, they consider their current needs and stock up someplace close.

 Also driving this behavior is the desire to save money.
 Most consumers are looking for value, and they shop at multiple retailers to get the best deal.
 Our data shows that Mass Merch shoppers are the most likely to also visit Value/Dollar stores and Clubs, so in order to meet their customers’ needs it’s important for CPG brands to maintain a presence at a variety of physical retail stores.
 Overall, shoppers visit retail stores multiple times a month, logging 11.9 trips to Mass Merch stores, 11.1 to Grocery stores, and 8.9 to C-Stores, all in the name of convenience.

 There will always be a place for physical locations that consumers can quickly visit to get whatever they need fast.

-What our new foot traffic data tells us about consumer behavior is this: While e-commerce has become a vital distribution channel and CPG investments in the on-demand market are on the rise, there will always be a place for physical locations that consumers can quickly visit to get whatever they need fast.
+What our new foot traffic analytics data tells us about consumer trends behavior is this: While e-commerce has become a vital distribution channel and CPG investments in the on-demand market are on the rise, there will always be a place for physical locations that consumers can quickly visit to get whatever they need fast.